-- 9.1 The University makes every effort to deliver programmes of study in accordance with the description set out on the website and in our prospectus. - 9.2 Although reasonable steps are taken to provide the programmes and services described, the University cannot guarantee the provision of any programme or facility, and the University may make variations to the contents or methods of delivery of programmes, discontinue, merge or combine programmes and introduce new programmes, if such action is reasonably considered to be necessary by the University.
-Such circumstances include (but are not limited to) industrial action, lack of demand, departure of key staff, changes in legislation or Government policy, withdrawal or reduction of funding or other circumstances beyond the University's reasonable control. - 9.3 In the unfortunate event that the University takes the decision to discontinue or withdraw a programme during the application process (and before you have matriculated) we will: - Advise you of this decision as soon as possible - Explain why this decision is being taken - Where possible, offer an alternative programme of study at Edinburgh Napier University - If we are unable to offer an alternative programme of study we will make every effort to advise you on other institutions which may offer a similar programme - 9.4 Similarly, if for any reason the University takes the decision to amend or make any changes to a module or a taught programme once you have matriculated we will: - Explain why this decision is being taken - Communicate this change through Student Staff Liaison Committees, Boards of Studies and the programme pages on Moodle - Ensure where there are any proposed changes to compulsory modules, that you are informed at least one trimester before you are due to start the module - 9.5 The Research Degree Committee (RDC) reviews the research degree regulations and framework each year.
+- 9.1 The University makes every effort to deliver programmes of study in accordance with the description set out on the website and in our prospectus. - 9.2 Although reasonable steps are taken to provide the programmes and services described, the University cannot guarantee the provision of any programme or facility in the event of certain circumstances.
+Such circumstances include (but are not limited to) industrial action, lack of demand, departure of key staff, changes in legislation or Government policy, withdrawal or reduction of funding or other circumstances beyond the University's reasonable control.
+In these types of circumstances the University MAY make variations to the contents or methods of delivery of programmes, discontinue, merge or combine programmes and introduce new programmes, if such action is reasonably considered to be necessary by the University.
+At all times the University will seek to minimise the impact on our students. - 9.3 In the unfortunate event that the University takes the decision to discontinue or withdraw a programme during the application process (and before you have matriculated) we will: - Advise you of this decision as soon as possible - Explain why this decision is being taken - Where possible, offer an alternative programme of study at Edinburgh Napier University - If we are unable to offer an alternative programme of study we will make every effort to advise you on other institutions which may offer a similar programme - 9.4 Similarly, if for any reason the University takes the decision to amend or make any changes to a module or a taught programme once you have matriculated we will: - Explain why this decision is being taken - Communicate this change through Student Staff Liaison Committees, Boards of Studies and the programme pages on Moodle - Ensure where there are any proposed changes to compulsory modules, that you are informed at least one trimester before you are due to start the module - 9.5 The Research Degree Committee (RDC) reviews the research degree regulations and framework each year.
 Any change to research degree programmes would be communicated to research students by the RDC Clerk, with an explanation as to why the decision is being taken.